CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/capturedetails.md

 ---
 title: "CaptureDetails"
 linkTitle: "CaptureDetails"
-description: "Used to represent a capture within a group within a match for a text search performed by the Find Text and Find All Text sets of blocks."
+description: "Used to represent a single capture for a given group"
 ---

 # {{% param title %}}